 These activities are particularly beneficial for learners who feel that they would like to be stretched further and are capable of undertaking additional learning and skills development.
-Chosen activities would be discussed and agreed between yourself, the learner and your UKTD Tutor.
+Chosen activities would be discussed and agreed upon between their employer, the learner and their UKTD Tutor.